golfvc83/Warots-blog/content/page/about.md

 My name is Warot Prapatsorn.
 I have the following qualities:

-- I like making people bow to via my programming skills
+- I like making people bow to me via my programming skills.
-- I love memes...of all kinds
+- I love memes...of all kinds.

 What else do you need?